 DOJO is a Japanese term which means "place of the way".
-DOJO Training Centre is a place for all the new joinees where a way is shown to all about how they need to perform at their workplace related to safety, quality, skills and discipline to meet the customer as well as organization requirements.
+DOJO Training Centre is a place for all new joinees where a way is shown to all, about how they need to perform at their workplace related to safety, quality, skills and discipline to meet the customer as well as organization requirements.

-AIS has implemented 8 steps DOJO for new associates as mentioned here
+AIS has implemented 8 steps DOJO for new associates as mentioned here practices and processes being adopted by AIS and procedures including fire-safety

-Company Overview
+Company Overview Impart awareness

-Impart awareness on company profile, TQM, TPM, 5S and basic HR & IR Policies and procedures
+Maintenance DOJO To provide basic information about the tools, equipment's and parts being used at the shop floor packing process skills on company profile, TQM, TPM, 5S and basic HR & IR Policies